DylanDijk/dylandijk.github.io/_posts/2023-01-03-git-cheatsheet.md

   - Not specifying a commit will reset to the commit pointed to by `HEAD`.
 - File change keeps appearing in git status even though it has been added to `.gitignore`
 	- This is because the file has already been tracked by git.
 To stop tracking the file you need to run `git rm --cached <file>`.
 Then commit the changes.

+- The `git checkout` command lets you navigate between the branches created by `git branch`.
+Checking out a branch updates the files in the working directory to match the version stored in that branch, and it tells Git to record all new commits on that branch.
+Think of it as a way to select which line of development you’re working on.

+- `HEAD` can be thought of as a pointer where commits are added to.

+- You are in a detached head state when your `HEAD` is pointing at a commit and not a branch.
+[This video](https://www.youtube.com/watch?v=GN36mrrM12k) explains it well.